Python offers a series of built-in functions and methods that facilitate the manipulation and processing of lists, tuples, and other iterables

 In this example, sorted(numbers)

-will sort the numbers
+will sort the list numbers

-list in ascending order and assign the result to sorted_numbers
+in ascending order and assign the result to sorted_numbers

 .

-Optionally, we can specify:
+Optionally, we can specify,

 - A